Here is a look at the life of activist and seven-time Emmy Award winning actor Ed Asner.

 October 4, 2012-January 6, 2013 - Appears on Broadway in the production of “Grace,” after having not been on stage since 1989.

 March 12, 2013 - Falls ill during his one-man show, “FDR,” in Gary, Indiana, and is rushed to the hospital.
 His publicist later says Asner was diagnosed with exhaustion.

-who leaked confidential information regarding the US government's surveillance programs.
+June 2013 - Voices his support for Edward Snowden, who leaked confidential information regarding the US government’s surveillance programs.